lsiepman/EnergieconsumptieNL/README.md

 *connect_cbs_to_energy.py*
 - Connects the CBS data to the Energy data
+- For each year and category, the 50 most similar postcode pairs are examined.

 *example_map_interactive.py*
 - Uses folium to create interactive html maps with energy consumption data